sitedheeraj-jpg/Auto-Membership-V1/README.md

   Telegram channel title;
 - delete the channel from the catalogue.
 The panel asks for a second confirmation, removes its plans, and preserves old subscription history.

+After saving a channel, use **Set channel preview images** to upload one or more photos and tap **Done**.
+Users see the gallery first, followed by the channel description and plan buttons.
+Use **Admin panel → Access screen images** to configure separate images for the invite/access-granted message and the post-join/access-activated message.
+If no image is configured, the existing formatted text screens remain unchanged.

+The blue, green, and red emoji prefixes are removed from rendered buttons.
+The Telegram button styles remain active, so supported clients still show the primary, success, and danger colors.

 ## Admin commands